ysflghou/lghou.com/content/blog/FailFast/failfast.md

 }

 ServiceConfiguration configuration = new ServiceConfiguration();
-string retryNumber = GetRetryNumberProperty(configuration);
+string retryNumberProperty = GetRetryNumberProperty(configuration);

-// use the retryNumber here
+// use the retryNumberProperty here

 ```

 <br/>

 With this implementation, we can spot and correct a problem related to the configuration reading and control the value used for the retry but in the first implementation we can spend days trying to figure out a problem showing far away from where we hid it.

+**_Thank you for reading, I hope you like it.
+Your feedback is much appreciated !_**

 ## Resources